 It can take a few weeks before Xanax can be found in human hair.
 This is because it takes a while for hair to grow.
 Once sufficient growth is there, a positive test will remain for around a month.
 Most tests take hair from your head for testing, but hair from the body can be used if you’re bald.
-It will have a different timeline though because hair on the body grows at a faster rate than on the scalp..
+It will have a different timeline though because hair on the body grows at a faster rate than on the scalp.

 Xanax depresses the central nervous system, which allows you to relax and not be anxious.
-When you take it with another substance that does the same thing, you’re at a greater risk of stopping essential functions of the body.
+When you take it with another substance that does the same thing, you run the risk of stopping essential functions of the body.

 You should be aware of the side effects of Xanax whether you’re taking it as a prescribed drug or for recreational use.